The Bazaar Voice

 “In the same way stores represent the fabric of a neighborhood, we wanted to create areas like our blog, like our social media presence, that create online communities where people could look for inspiration, where people could see real people buy,” says Parachute Home CMO Luke Droulez.
 “That this is meant [as] accessible luxury without saying those words.”

-There are several ways brands can foster discovery in e-commerce, inspire consumers, and invite them to sit back and browse.
+There’ are’s several ways brands can foster discovery in e-commerce, inspire consumers, and invite them to sit back and browse.

-1. Add Shoppable Galleries to your website
+1. Add shoppable Galleries to your website

 2. Create a truly shoppable Instagram

 But with Like2Buy, brands can transform their Instagram feed into an actual shoppable storefront.
-Customers can then click on products, learn more about them, read reviews, see photos of real consumers wearing or using the product, and even make a purchase.
+Customers can then click on products, learn more about them, read reviews, see photos of real customers wearing or using the product, and even make a purchase.

 3. Implement UGC on all touch points